 108 W. 8th Street,

-This is a very rare theatre in Topeka, Kansas that has pretty much been buried with the passage of time.
+This is a very rare theatre in Topeka, KS that has pretty much been buried with the passage of time.
 I found a bit of information on it at the public library.

-A couple of tidbits about its history: out of the four big theatres downtown (including the Jayhawk, Grand, and Dickinson), this theatre was the last of them to get sound equipment for “talkies”, but it was the first to show 3-D movies.
+A couple of tidbits about its history: out of the four big theatres downtown (including the Jayhawk Theatre, Grand Theatre, and Dickinson Theatre), this theatre was the last of them to get sound equipment for “talkies”, but it was the first to show 3-D movies.
 By the 1950’s or so, advertisements would dub this theatre as the “cool Orpheum”.

-This theater would stand for 50 years, and would be demolished in 1965 in order to make room for a high-rise bank building and parking garage, which still remain.
+This theatre would stand for 50 years, and would be demolished in 1965 in order to make room for a high-rise bank building and parking garage, which still remain.

 Just login to your account and subscribe to this theater